refcell/montana/README.md

 > [!NOTE]
 >
-> The demo runs `just s` which is aliased to run the shadow binary.
+> The demo runs `just harness-fast` which is aliased to run the montana binary.
-> It shows pausing batch submission and resuming it by pressing "p".
-> This demo uses a local anvil instance as the data availability provider.
+>
+> This demo shows an L2 anvil chain that a sequencer takes transactions from
+> and batch submits them to an anvil L1 chain.
+A validator then derives these
+> batches and then re-executes them, resulting in the canonical finalized L2 chain.

 ## Overview